jaredreich/notie/README.md

 # notie.js

-notie.js is a clean and simple notification library (alert/growl style) for javascript, with no dependencies.
+notie.js is a clean and simple notification plugin (alert/growl style) for javascript, with no dependencies.
 Demo: https://jaredreich.com/projects/notie

 ## Usage